GregariousMammal/Main-Site/content/clients/takipi.md

 - containers
 ---

 OverOps tells you when and why code breaks in production.
 Takipi is their blog covering Java, Containers and other technologies.
-Chris contributes articles to the blog on a regular basis.
+We contribute articles to the blog on a regular basis.